PratikThoratNortheastern/The-Odin-Project/Foundations/Variables_Operators/KNOWLEDECHECK.md

 ## Q.4 What happens when you add strings and numbers together?

-When we add strings and numbers together, type coercion takes place and they concatanate. `a + 9 = a9`
+When we add strings and numbers together, type coercion takes place and they concatanate. `"a" + 9 = a9`

 ## Q.5 How does the `%` operator work?